suborbital/docs/website/docs/compute/get-started.md

 :::caution
-The domain of your email address should match the `environment` you configure for Compute; i.e., if your email is `laika@suborbital.dev`, your Compute environment would be called `dev.suborbital`.
+The domain of your email address should match the `environment` you configure for Compute; i.e., if your email is `laika@example.com`, your Compute environment would be called `com.example`.
 See [Fully-qualified function names](./customizing-functions/fully-qualified-function-names.md) for more information.